emsesp/EMS-ESP32/README.md

 The Boiler (MC10) has an ID of 0x08 and also referred to as the Bus Master.

 My thermostat, which is a Moduline 300 uses the RC20 format and has an ID 0x17.
-If you're using an RC30 or RC35 type thermostat use 0x10 and make adjustments in the code as appropriate.
-Kees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).
+If you're using an RC30 or RC35 type thermostat use 0x10 and make adjustments in the code as appropriate. bbqkees did a nice write-up on his github page [here](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/blob/master/README.md).

 Our circuit acts as a service device and uses a special reserved ID of 0x0B (called a service key).